genestack/user-tutorials/source/guide/using-genestack-browse-data_include.rst

 **Created files** is the folder where any new file created by an application on Genestack goes.

-The files are organized by date, with oldest ones on top; however, you can change this order to show the most recent ones - just click on the header of the "Last Update" column.

 **Imported files** is where imported data goes, organized by
 date: all files imported at the same time (during one import action) will be located in the same folder.

-**Uploads** contains all the files you have uploaded into Genestack - FASTQ and BAM files, pdf documents, excel tables etc.
+**Uploads** contains all the files you have uploaded into Genestack — FASTQ and BAM files, pdf documents, excel tables etc.

 .. note:: **What is the difference between uploads and imported files?**

-          When you have just started importing your files (in various formats like FASTQ, BAM etc), they all go to the specific storage area (the "Uploads" folder).
+          When you have just started importing your files (in various formats like FASTQ, BAM etc.), they all go to the specific storage area (the "Uploads" folder).
 During import, Genestack will recognize these uploaded files and allocate them to appropriate biological types (you can also do it manually), e.g. sequencing assays, mapped reads etc. These meaningful